slatedocs/slate/source/includes/bodhiagent/agenttooling/bodhijobengine.md

 #####Loading a job

-Once your job is ready and available in Artifactory, load the job into the job engine in the root directory of your project using npm install:
+Once your job is ready and available in Artifactory, load the job into the job engine in the root directory of your project using npm install.
+Your job should be installed as a dependency for Bodhi Job Engine, so cd into node_modules/bodhi-job-engine/, then:

 npm install job-app-your_job_name